amitsaha/amitsaha.github.io/content/demo-api-gateway-kubernetes.rst

 examples.
 In this post, I attempt to deploy the services in a Kubernetes cluster as a way to learn about Kubernetes.

 To follow along, we will use the `kubernetes branch <https://github.com/amitsaha/apigatewaydemo/tree/kubernetes>`__ of the code.
-One notable change to the code for the API gateway itself is removing the use of `go kit <https://github.com/go-kit/kit>__, since at this point it does seem like, I should be able to get the features i was looking for from ``kubernetes`` and other software I plan to try (such as `linkerd <https://linkerd.io/>`__) for service proxying).
+One notable change to the code for the API gateway itself is removing the use of `go kit <https://github.com/go-kit/kit>`__, since at this point it does seem like, I should be able to get the features i was looking for from ``kubernetes`` and other software I plan to try (such as `linkerd <https://linkerd.io/>`__) for service proxying, circuit breaking, distributed tracing, etc).
 But, I will see how that goes.
 If I succeed, it means my API gateway code will be simpler.

 Le'ts get started.